HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 Parallel to the DOM there is a similar browser structure called the accessibility tree.
 It contains information about HTML elements including accessible names, descriptions, roles and states.
 This information is conveyed to assistive technologies through accessibility APIs.

 The accessible name can be derived from an element's content (such as button text), an attribute (such as an image alt text value), or an associated element (such as a programmatically associated label for a form control).
-There is a specificity ranking that is used to determine where the element gets its accessible name from if there are multiple potential sources. <a hreflang="en" href="https://twitter.com/LeonieWatson">Léonie Watson's</a> article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">What is an accessible name?</a> is a great source to learn more about accessible names.
+There is a specificity ranking that is used to determine where the element gets its accessible name from if there are multiple potential sources.
+[Léonie Watson](https://twitter.com/LeonieWatson)'s article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">What is an accessible name?</a> is a great source to learn more about accessible names.

 {{ figure_markup(
   image="top10-aria-attributes.png",